use-init/init/docs/extend.md

 While we are using the imagemin task by default to optimize all your JPG, PNG, GIF images by compressing them losslessly you can do nearly the same for SVG.
 What you need is the `grunt-svgmin` package.

 1. Add the package by simply adding `"grunt-svgmin": "0.2.0"` to the [`package.json`](../package.json) file to the devDependencies.
-2. If to the Command line / Terminal and enter `npm install` to install the package
+2. If to the Command line / Terminal and enter `$ npm install` to install the package
-3. In the `Gruntfile.js` add the following code to the config section on top of the file:
+3. In the [`Gruntfile.js`](../Gruntfile.js) add the following code to the config section on top of the file:

 		// SVG files
 		svg: {